Coop-de-gra/Coop-de-gra/README.md

 - 👋 Hi, I’m @Coop-de-gra (I go by "Coop")
 - Job: Control Systems Engineer
 - Current Project: Advanced Nuclear Power Demostration
-- Future Goals: Full Stack Developemnt
+- Future Goals: Robotics Engineer
-- Why: I want to learn more and be more at the pace of the Tech Industry (not the government/nuclear regulation industry)
+- Why: I want to create technology that has a meaningful impact on peoples lives

 <!---
 Coop-de-gra/Coop-de-gra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.